lundqvistr/manual_medfak_research_data/manual.md

 - Let each row correspond to one observation
 - [Den här skrivningen känns svår.
 Räcker det med att skriva det som kommer efter?]
 Let all variables in the dataset have the same unit of observation -förklara vad som menas.
 Handlar detta om att data kan organiseras i flera "tabeller", ex en med "basic charcteristics" och en rad per skalle, och en annan med flera rader per skalle?
 Det är i alla fall ett av Wickhams förslag.
 - Let each cell contain only a single value

+In the following examples, there are often combinations of flaws, not just the ones mentioned in the header.
+Especially important are the missing cells, see [Missing values](#missing-values).

 #### Each column corresponds to one variable in the dataset
 ##### Bad example